onitake/canhat/README.md

 ### Electronics

 The circuit is built around the Microchip MCP2515 CAN Interface Controller and a CAN transceiver IC.
-It is possible to use both 3.3V and 5V transceivers, provided that that logic levels on the serial interface do not exceed safe thresholds.
-The controller is powered by the 3.3V rail, so in theory can't handle 5V logic levels well.
-Using current-limiting resistors, it should still work without damage.
+Since the Raspberry Pi and the controller are powered by 3.3V, you should use a CAN transceiver that works with 3.3V logic levels.

+It is highly recommended to use a 5V CAN transceiver with a separate 3.3V input to drive the logic circuits.
+Texas Instruments SN65HVD541 is such a transceiver.
+To use it, solver a 0Ω resistor or wire into R7.

+If you prefer to use a 3.3V transceiver instead, you don't need R7.
 See [Overview of 3.3V CAN Transceivers] for more information on 3.3V CAN bus operation.

-The voltage for the transceiver can be selected by soldering 0Ω jumpers or wires into either R6 or R7, but not both.
-R6 connects 3.3V, while R7 is for 5V.

-:warning: **Never solder both R6 and R7!**
+Some transceivers also support powering down the bus by pulling pin 5 low.
+If you solder a 0Ω resistor into R6 and leave out R7, you can control power to the bus via GPIO22.
+Note this may "abuse" the GPIO pin for powering some of the transceiver's logic, so make sure you do not exceed the maximum drive current of the GPIO pin.

 The MCP2515 is then connected to the SPI0 port on the Raspberry Pi header.